-There is no apostrophe and Australia is important, it's not only where we are based and do our work but also identfies us from other Barnardos organisations.
-We must be named correctly in the first instance, then it is permitted to drop the Australia from our name.
+There is no apostrophe and Australia is important, it's not only where we are based and do our work but also identifies us from other Barnardos organisations.

-Child-centric
+Child-focused, always

-Our brand is child-centric always, with the focus always being on the child or young person and telling their real stories and how we have made an impact on their lives.
+Our brand is always focused on the chilld or the young person and telling their real stories and the impact on their lives in a nonjudgmental manner.